Renjian-buchai/renjian-buchai.github.io/pages/4_arcaea.md

 ### Sky notes

-For simplicity, let's call both arcs and sky notes 'sky notes', renaming the actual sky note to 'arctaps'.
+For simplicity, let\'s call both arcs and sky notes \'sky notes\', renaming the actual sky note to \'arctaps\'.

-Sky notes' input areas are fuzzy by design.
+Sky notes\' input areas are fuzzy by design.
 In practise, you could technically just tap in the area enclosed by the red trapezium...

 ![Image of arc & sky note boundaries](../resources/arcTapBoundary.png)

 ...and be perfectly fine.

-This is because the height of the sky notes' hit boxes extends quite far above and beyond the actual note.
+This is because the height of the sky notes\' hit boxes extends quite far above and beyond the actual note.
 Therefore, when you tap sky notes, you should take note the horizontal axis more than the vertical axis.

 This is not saying that you should only tap within the trapezium shown above.
 Tapping above the note can give you more space to manoeuver under your hand.

 In the case of trains (Or a long jack), you can tap above and below the arctap to play it as a trill.
-By process of 'More finger more easier to go more faster', it makes an impossibly fast jack into an alright jack.
+By process of \'More finger more easier to go more faster\', it makes an impossibly fast jack into an alright jack.

-Unless you're playing Ouroboros or Rise of the World.
+Unless you\'re playing Ouroboros or Rise of the World.

 ___

-Arcs' timing is also relatively lenient, much like hold notes.
+Arcs\' timing is also relatively lenient, much like hold notes.
 Your finger only has to be on each arc for long enough to get all of the ticks.

 Once you get the tick, your finger can leave the arc.
 If there are no more ticks in the arc, you can safely let go.
 However, **letting go in the middle of an arc will result in a red arc**.

-If you want to mimic Bengalee[^6], and tap notes in the middle of arcs, you will have to move your fingers off the arc's hit area, *then* let go, before tapping again *outside of the arc hit area*, *then* move your finger back to the arc.
+If you want to mimic Bengalee[^6], and tap notes in the middle of arcs, you will have to move your fingers off the arc\'s hit area, *then* let go, before tapping again *outside of the arc hit area*, *then* move your finger back to the arc.

-For slams, or 'vertical arcs' in some parts of the community, you should treat them as a normal arc with the LATE hit window.
+For slams, or \'vertical arcs\' in some parts of the community, you should treat them as a normal arc with the LATE hit window.
 Usually, there will only be 1 tick in a slam.

 Also, remember that moving your fingers early is usually better than moving them late with slams.

 ___

-> Sky notes`'s` hitboxes `are different` when they get lower.
+> Sky notes`\'s` hitboxes `are different` when they get lower.
-> If you keep losing them when you're clearly hitting where they are, try to aim just a little bit above where you think the note should be.
+> If you keep losing them when you\'re clearly hitting where they are, try to aim just a little bit above where you think the note should be.

 I suspect that this is just an engine limitation that may or may not be intentionally added into the game.
 If they let you tap in sections where both sky notes and floor notes are registered, it seems to prioritise the floor notes?
-I have no evidence for this, it's solely by feeling.
+I have no evidence for this, it\'s solely by feeling.

 So, just aim a little higher.

 ___

-### That one section you can't PM
+### That one section you can\'t PM

-> If you're consistently getting losts in the same place at a point where you would otherwise be FRing or PMing the chart, pay attention to which specific note is causing you trouble.
+> If you\'re consistently getting losts in the same place at a point where you would otherwise be FRing or PMing the chart, pay attention to which specific note is causing you trouble.
 > Focus on the note (or pattern) that is actually causing you problems and leave the other hand to work off of muscle memory.

 Note that this advice only works if you can actually read, and know how to play that section.
-If you don't know, fall back to the suggestions in [<ins>tech</ins>](#tech)
+If you don\'t know, fall back to the suggestions in [<ins>tech</ins>](#tech)

-If this still doesn't work, it could be bad muscle memory.
-Take a break from this chart (Or from Arcaea altogether, though we all know that there's no chance of that) and come back to it later.
+If this still doesn\'t work, it could be bad muscle memory.
+Take a break from this chart (Or from Arcaea altogether, though we all know that there\'s no chance of that) and come back to it later.

-If that *still* doesn't work, try to find a way to cheese it, or see if [<ins>ChespinFrosty</ins>](https://www.youtube.com/@ChepFrosty) has a video that can help you out.
+If that *still* doesn\'t work, try to find a way to cheese it, or see if [<ins>ChespinFrosty</ins>](https://www.youtube.com/@ChepFrosty) has a video that can help you out.

-Actually, just watch ChespinFrosty's videos regardless of playstyle.
+Actually, just watch ChespinFrosty\'s videos regardless of playstyle.
 He provides tips that can help most regardless of playstyle.
 Should have included that in the first section.

 ___